Network Manager⚓️

 - Exceptions: Throws an

-if the client is already active, instructing to stop the client before reconnecting.
+Exceptionif the client is already active, instructing to stop the client before reconnecting.

-Connects to the server using the specified address
+Connects to the server using the specified address and port, with the client listening on the specified listenPort.

-Parameter | Type | Description |
+| Parameter | Type | Description |

 address |